Ribbon Schur Functors: Introduction

 \subsection{Acknowledgments}

-The author thanks Ayah Almousa, Vic Reiner, and Jerzy Weyman for helpful conversations related to this material or comments/corrections on an earlier draft of this paper.
-The author was also supported by NSF grant DMS-2202871.
+The author thanks Ayah Almousa, Vic Reiner, Steven Sam, and Jerzy Weyman for helpful conversations related to this material or comments/corrections on earlier drafts of this paper.
+The author also thanks the anonymous referee for a close reading with many helpful corrections/suggestions.
+The author was supported by NSF grant DMS-2202871.